michalis0/Cloud-and-Advanced-Analytics/project/readme.md

 2. A cashier application that scans barcodes of products and does recommendations.
 3. A home video surveillance/monitoring system.
 4. A remote energy monitoring application for your house, RV, boat etc.
+5. You may also consider using ChatGPT's API to make some more [intelligent application](https://www.youtube.com/watch?v=mCk4Rabkmjc).
-5. (your idea here).
+6. (your idea here).

-Your idea also needs to have some kind of user interface, either in the browser (via Google Cloud/Run) or on the display of the M5Stack device.
+Your project should also feature some type of user interface, with which the user can interact, either in the browser (via Google Cloud/Run) or on the display of the M5Stack device.

 ## Deadlines